Gary didn’t have a great day… Optiom could have made it better! Here is a story about a man who recently became a client of ours.

 It’s even more challenging to own a vehicle in the present day.
-You think bumper sensors are pricey?
+Do you think bumper sensors are pricey?
 Thanks to the ongoing microchip shortage, used car sales and the accompanying inflation have exploded.
 Off-the-lot vehicles depreciate faster than ever, thanks to newer models and their advanced features.
 Further, stringent requirements for environmental improvements in vehicles will keep those prices at a premium.

-I digress, I was pretty upset.
+I digress; I was pretty upset.

 I felt I should have gotten more back.
 I fought for it, but it was right there in the print.
 I was underinsured; I had no idea.